DataMa-Solutions/docs/core_app/compare/web_application/menu/smart_dimension.md

 Combinations are by default pairs of dimensions, but you can decide of the number of dimensions included in each combinations using the "Nb of dim. to combine" input.

-By default, DataMa keeps only the most interesting combination of dimension in the final results to simplify the reading, but you can keep all the different combinations in the results by activating the toggle "Keep all combinations"
+By default, Datama keeps only the most interesting combination of dimension in the final results to simplify the reading, but you can keep all the different combinations in the results by activating the toggle "Keep all combinations"

 <center><img src="{{site.url}}/{{site.baseurl}}/core_app/compare/web_application/menu/images/Smart-Dimension-768x188.png"/></center>

 ### Example

 Consider the scenario in which your performance is entirely explained by a performance decline on mobile users with the Firefox browser.
-When turning on Smart dimension, DataMa Compare will identify the Device*Browser dimension as the most relevant dimension.
-However, when leaving the Smart dimension option off, DataMa Compare will attribute the performance variation to either the Device or Mobile dimension.
+When turning on Smart dimension, Datama Compare will identify the Device*Browser dimension as the most relevant dimension.
+However, when leaving the Smart dimension option off, Datama Compare will attribute the performance variation to either the Device or Mobile dimension.

 ### Activate Smart Dimension